 Comprehensive Analyses Of The Behavior

-Generally speaking, people have a lot of theories regarding the action of the feline moms.
+Generally speaking, people have a lot of theories regarding the action of feline moms.
 However, it's safe to say that the mother cats only take kittens away from the nest because of 3 things.

 The mom simply dislikes the current location of the nest